 5. recouping from toxic meds - radiation, chemo and many others...

 If the required toxic medication is finished with, then detox is in order - hair challenges or not!
 That’s another topic and if you feel inclined, you can call me and I’ll have numerous suggestions depending on your personal situations.

 If the required toxic chemicals/meds need to be continued, then sometimes less toxic equivalents can be suggested to your GP, specialist, etc. for example: cyclophosphamide (Endoxan, Cytoxan) used on MS patients with toxic dosages, can cause hair loss and damaged bone marrow.
 Instead trophosphamide (Ixoten), which is chemically closely related, has the same effectiveness and is more acceptable in the long run.
 It helps to do your homework and be determinded.

 A good shampoo that is detoxifying and anti-bacterial and yet gentle - for example - Dr. Bonner’s soap with a very few drops of melaleuca added.

-There are 12 basic ones and are subtle and work like homeopathics.
+There are 12 basic ones and and work like homeopathics.

 They never damage and can only help to rebalance.
-They are found in every human cell.
-If one or more of the cell salts become deficient in our cells, biochemical imbalances occur within our cells and tissues.
-Try these two:
+They work on every human cell.
+If one or more of the cell salts become deficient in our cells, biochemical imbalances can occur.

 1. Kali sulph (potassium sulfate) - oxygenates the cells and tissues of the body.